 See some examples of my recent moodboards below.

-Unlikely Genius specialises in graphic, content and instructional design.
+Unlikely Genius specialises in content, learning and graphic design.